Phillip Capital Public API (1.0.0)

 Example: settlementDate=2024-03-30

 Settlement date in YYYY-MM-DD format.
-If not provided, defaults to the current date.

 Responses